News & Announcements

 To keep up to date with what’s happening, take a look at our St Aidan’s Calendar

-Our Lenten study series this year will be centred around the book, “The Radical Disciple” by John Stott which studies eight characteristics of Christian discipleship that are commonly neglected yet deserve to be taken seriously.
-You can purchase the book online (it has been taking about 8 days to arrive) or from local Christian bookstores.
+Our Lenten study series this year was centred around the book, “The Radical Disciple” by John Stott which studies eight characteristics of Christian discipleship that are commonly neglected yet deserve to be taken seriously.
+You can purchase the book online or from local Christian bookstores.

 The men had a fantastic day out on the water, once again on ‘Marnine’ a classic 50 ft wooden boat.
 The haul might not have been large but the men had a fantastic time on the water!
 To read all about it, and to keep your eyes open for future ‘Men’s Ministry’ events – click here.

 St Aidan’s Christmas Services 2016

 The Christmas services began for us with a Kids service at 4pm, Christmas Eve.
 We all piled in a makeshift tent to hear the account of Jesus’ birth, to sing carols (joining in with shakers) and to finish with a bit of a dance.

 We then had communion services at 7pm & 11pm which were well attended.
 Christmas Day saw the Priest in Charge, Glen Ashworth, attempt to cut a hole in an A4 piece of paper big enough to fit through – sorry no video but click here to hear the message.

 On 21 December, the second team of St Aidan’s parishioners spent the day at Auckland City Mission, packing food parcels, restacking shelves and sorting other donations in the lead up to Christmas.
 The team reported that they had a busy but fun day with the team at the City Mission!